 When executed, the AWDP program logs information on the standard output.
 The detail of this information may be set with the verbosity flag.
-The baseline of processing is described in Figure 4.1.
+The baseline of processing is described in Figure 4.1, but note that not all of these steps are always invoked.
+Some of them will be skipped, depending on the command line options.
 A more detailed representation of the AWDP structure is given in Appendices A and B.

-The first step is to process the arguments given at the command line using the genscat Compiler\Features module.
+The first step is to process the arguments given at the command line using the genscat Compiler_Features module.
 Next, the AWDP program reads the input file specified in the arguments.
 The BUFR messages or PFS records are read and mapped onto the AWDP data structure, see subsection 4.1.3.
 As part of the pre-processing a similar AWDP data structure is created for the output.
-Subsequently, the input data are sorted with respect to data acquisition time, duplicate rows are merged and the output data structure is filled with level 1b ( $\sigma_0$ related) data.
+Subsequently, the input data are sorted with respect to data acquisition time, duplicate rows are merged and the output data structure is filled with level 1b (σ^0 related) data.
 Then, the NWP GRIB data (wind forecasts, land-sea mask and sea surface temperature) are read and the data are collocated with the Wind Vector Cells.
 The next steps are the inversion and the ambiguity removal.
 These steps are performed on the output data.
 The program ends with the post-processing step (which includes some conversions and the monitoring) and the mapping of the output data structure onto BUFR messages of the BUFR output file.
 The different stages in the processing correspond directly to specific modules of the code.
 These modules form the process layer, see section 4.3.